josh-collinsworth/joco-sveltekit/src/lib/content/posts/great-transitions.md

 <SideNote>

-While "transition" and "animation" are distinct concepts in CSS, I'll continue to use the words interchangeably here, to mean "any kind of movement or change."
+While "transition" and "animation" are distinct concepts in CSS, I'll continue to use the words mostly interchangeably here, to mean "any kind of movement or change."

 </SideNote>